What makes quantum clicks special?

-For two-valued measures this yields the ``1-0'' or ``true implies false'' rule~\cite{svozil-2006-omni}: if $a_1$ is true, then $a_7$ must be false; because (in a proof by contradiction), suppose $a_7$ were true as well.
-This would (by the admissibility rules) imply $a_3, a_5, a_9, a_{11}$ to be false, which in turn would imply both $a_4$ as well as $a_{10}$, which have to be true in one and the same context -- a clear violation of the admissibility rules stating that within a single context there can only be atom which is true.
-This property, which has already been exploited by Kochen and Specker~\cite[$\Gamma_1$]{kochen1} to construct both a logic with a non-separating, as well as one with a non-existent set of two valued states.
-These former case will be discussed in the next section.
-For the time being, instead of drawing all two valued states separately, Fig.~\ref{2015-cesena-f3} enumerates the classical probabilities on the Specker bug (cat's cradle) logic.
+For two-valued measures this yields the ``1-0'' or ``true implies false'' rule~\cite{svozil-2006-omni}: if $a_1$ is true, then $a_7$ must be false.
+This property has been exploited in Kochen and Specker's graph~$\Gamma_1$ in \cite{kochen1} implementing a ``1-1'' or ``true implies true'' rule, as well as to construct both a $\Gamma_3$-logic with a non-separating, as well as $\Gamma_2$ which does not support a two-valued state.
+The former ``1-1'' or ``true implies true'' case will be discussed in the next section.